jmsdnns/blag/content/tech/hypeless-ai/work/index.md

 ---
-title: "Getting work done"
+title: "Structing work"
 date: 2026-02-13
 image: images/tech/hypeless-ai/work.jpg
 series: "Hypeless AI"
-weight: 2
+weight: 6
 draft: true
 description: >
     I'm going to quickly layout the gist of how I use Claude for coding.
 This is for anyone who is recently curious.